appijumbo/ubuntu-install-script/README.md

 This will pull in and create other scripts and files as necessary.

-Before running it is worth choosing what you wish to install by first checking APT_LIST, SNAPS_, FLATPAKS_ arrays in the install_script (will convert these a file list in due course) and comment out any unrequired installs from the 'Main' list at the bottom of the install_script.
+Before running it is worth choosing what you wish to install by first checking

+* apt_flatpak_snap_install_list

+* the 'Main' list at the bottom of the install_script

+Comment out what is unrequired